Assault Criminal Record

 So, how this works is that the court has relaxed the process for vacating, that means taking away the conviction, on cases where the defendant is a victim of domestic violence.
 It’s something that you work on with your attorney, generally including declarations describing the situation anything supportive along those lines and then it gets sent to the prosecutor for review and goes from there.
 This is a really positive trend in essentially trying to recognize that the domestic violence rules could have gone a little too far sometimes with the mandatory arrests and the consequences of that.

-Mar 19, 2021, Have a Criminal Record in Washington State?
-Vacating can help!
+Mar 8, 2023, Marijuana Criminal Record in Washington State?

 March 15, 2021 Why you Should Vacate or Expunge your Criminal Record and how New Laws have made it Easier

 Do you have a criminal record that is holding you back?
 Have your been arrested for something and even though you were not convicted, it keeps coming up preventing you from travel, school, work opportunities.
 My name is Stefanie Dorn, and I am an expungement lawyer here to help you.

 We know that the punishments from the criminal justice system do not stop at sentencing and new laws have passed that make it even easier to vacate your criminal conviction or expunge your arrest.
 This can help you with your job, your certifications and licenses, and moving forward from something in life that you are ready to get past.
 I’m an experienced expungement attorney.
 I’ve handled hundreds of these cases, I like the intricacies, and results I can get for my clients.

 Dec 30, 2021, Owe Court Fines in Washington, you may Still be Able to Expunge Your Record!